International Study Group and Collaborative Writing Project

 sponsored by Marxist Education Project and Victor Serge Foundation / convened by Richard Greeman

-Our ongoing Future Historians seminar has been meeting since September 2017.
-At present (November 2018) we are gathering from time to time via online teleconferencing across a dozen time zones – with participants from California to Moscow and points in between, including Paris, France; Rabat, Morocco; and Vermont, Washington DC, Chicago, and California.
-Videos of our past sessions are available on our YouTube Channel.
+For more than a year, starting in September 2017, our Future Historians seminar met on a weekly or monthly basis, both in-person in New York City, and via online teleconferencing across a dozen time zones.
+Participants ranged from California to Moscow and points in between, including Paris, France; Rabat, Morocco; and Vermont, Washington DC, Chicago, and California.
+Videos of these sessions are available on our YouTube Channel.

 Our convener is Richard Greeman, veteran international socialist active in the US, France, Russia, Latin America, and North Africa; best known as translator and scholar of the Franco-Russian revolutionary writer Victor Serge (1890-1947).
 Future Historians include or have included: Samuel Day Fassbinder, author of Greening the Academy and scholar of Marx and utopianism; Silvia Federici, veteran feminist, author of Caliban and the Witch; Lola Girerd, Paris, writer and social psychologist; Jenny Greeman, NY, actor and educator; Alexei Gusev, Moscow, Historian of Russian Oppositions, Chair of Praxis Center; Julia Guseva, Moscow, translator of Victor Serge, anarcho-syndicalist activist, co-founder of Praxis Center; Harry Halpin, Paris, Internet revolutionary and activist, team member World Wide Web Consortium, author of Social Semantics: The Search for Meaning on the Web; Jason Hicks, NYC transit worker, union activist, DSA member, philosopher; Peter Hudis, Chicago, Marxist-humanist philosopher and activist, author of Marx’s Concept of the Alternative to Capitalism and Franz Fanon: Philosopher of the Barricades; Maati Monjib, Rabat, Morocco, historian of Africa and press-freedom activist, currently facing five years in prison as an opponent of the monarchy; Fred Murphy, NY, ecosocialism group leader at the Marxist Education Project and DSA climate-justice activist; Anya Rebrii, Ukraine/NY, activist and anthropology student; David Schwartzman, biogeochemist, DC Green Party activist, author of “Solar Communism” and Life, Temperature, and the Earth; and Brian Tokar, Vermont, Institute of Social Ecology, activist, author of Toward Climate Justice.

-At our international online seminars, we Future Historians imagine that we are living in a peaceful, egalitarian, sustainable world a century from now, in 2118.
+We Future Historians have imagined that we are living in a peaceful, egalitarian, sustainable world a century from now, in the second decade of the 2100s.
 Our job is to put together a centennial history book for teenagers called THEN AND NOW.
 We collectively research and discuss century-old Source Materials about capitalism’s catastrophes that were unfolding and impending in 2018, and the forms of resistance to them.
 Next, we weave these together to present an objective picture of the unsustainable THEN (2018).
 Finally, we extrapolate from the evidence to reconstruct the different paths that led from THEN to NOW (2118), under the heading HOW?
 The results may be conceived in the form of a grid, as detailed here.

 In real life, we are individuals with varied viewpoints and backgrounds spread across the globe from L.A. to Moscow, including women and men, students, a subway track worker, a few academics and various longtime socialists and radicals.
 Unlike many leftist groups, we don't denounce each other as traitors or deviants, although we have many differing views.
 Why?
 Well, to begin with we’ve all been dead for at least sixty years.
 So looking backward from the perspective of 2118, we are able see the different roads as complementary ones that led to the Emergence of new societies from the shell of the old.
 Our picture of the future world is inclusive (of everything but capitalism), rather than exclusive, pluralist rather than sectarian.